 Despite being almost mono-racial and mono-cultural, Japan doesn’t suffer from a lack of diversity where it matters in things like skills, trades and expertise.
 To build a house you need carpenters, plumbers, bricklayers, plasterers, roofers and so on.
 Japan has all of these.
 Nothing would be gained by having a Chinese roofer, a Taiwanese plumber, a Korean bricklayer and so on.

 Japan doesn’t import large numbers of immigrants.
 Instead they travel and see how other countries do things and sometimes learn from them.
 Or they learn how not to do things e.g. don’t allow large numbers of Muslims or blacks into your country or you are asking for social discord and higher crime rates.
-And no, this doesn’t mean that I think all Muslims want to turn western countries into Islamic countries, though once Muslims are in a large enough minority this will happen regardless of whether all Muslims want it or not.
+Does this mean I think all Muslims want to turn western countries into an Islamic Caliphate?
+No, but once Muslims are in a large enough minority this will happen regardless of whether all Muslims want it or not.
 What even a majority of a population wants can often be irrelevant, as pointed out here by Brigitte Gabriel.
-Historically Islam bullies other creeds and races when it has a chance, regardless of what a few Muslim dissenters think.
-Neither does it mean that I think all black people are criminals.
-It just means that statistically they are more likely to be a problem than other groups.
-Either way, to the Japanese and to me, ‘vibrancy’ looks very much like antisocial behaviour and crime romanticised.
+Historically Islam bullies other creeds and races when it has a chance, regardless of what a few Muslim dissenters might think.

-I feel the same as the Japanese.
-I generally like immigrants but dislike mass immigration.
+I often like immigrants yet I dislike mass immigration.
 Two weeks ago at a wedding I sat next to a really nice Sikh woman whose family has been in England for a couple of generations.
 We spoke for a long time and we got on really well.
 To some people this nice encounter suggests that mass immigration is a good thing.
 To me this is like concluding that because having a glass of wine after dinner is pleasant then we should have several bottles with every meal, including breakfast.

-Being genetically similar to my neighbours is actually not at the top of my list of priorities but it is in the list nonetheless.
-And people who are different genetically are more likely to be different culturally, religiously and in other ways.
+Being genetically similar to my neighbours is actually not top of my list of priorities but it is nonetheless on the list.
+And people who are genetically different to me are more likely to be culturally, religiously and socially different.

-Opinions on race are so emotive and irrational that I no longer know if my own beliefs are considered racist or not.
-Is a racist someone who hates other races or just someone who thinks races are real and differ?
-If it’s the former, then I am not racist.
-If it’s the latter, then I am.
+Opinions on race are so emotive and irrational that I no longer know if my own beliefs are construed as racist or not.
+Is a racist someone who hates other races because they look different?
+If so then I’m not a racist.
+Is a racist someone who thinks races are real, that there is more to race than just skin colour and that diversity causes more community problems than it solves?
+If so then I’m a racist.